snowbrdking26/WDI-fundamentals/README.md

 # WDI-fundamentals-memorygame

-A memory game to practice HTML CSS and JavaScript.
+A memory game built with HTML CSS and JavaScript.